playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaSirdRouter.md

 @[simple](code/ScalaSirdRouter.scala)

 In this case, the `$to` parameter in the interpolated path pattern will extract a single path segment for use in the action.
 The `GET` extractor extracts requests with the `GET` method.
 It takes a `RequestHeader` and extracts the same `RequestHeader` parameter, it's only used as a convenient filter.
-Other method extractors, including `POST`, `PUT` and `DELETE` are also supported.
+Other method extractors, including `POST`, `PUT`, `DELETE` and `QUERY` are also supported.

 Like Play's compiled router, sird supports matching multi path segment parameters, this is done by postfixing the parameter with `*`: